cristinel08/Remote_Robot/README.md

 with the help of an HC06 bluetooth module.

 The SignComands is a folder with all the hand signs that can transfer data to the Arduino

+The CV_CONTROL folder has the codes for the robot.
+Depending on the data that python transfers it executes a command.
+It also has an SR04 ultrasonic sensor that allow him to avoid the environment around him.